MicrosoftDocs/powerapps-docs/articles/data-platform-intro.md

 - **LastModifiedByUser**: The user who modified the record most recently.

 ### Standard fields ###
 Each standard entity contains a set of default fields that you can't change or delete.
-For more information, see [the full list of standard entities and their default fields]().
+For more information, see [Manage custom fields in the Common Data Model](data-platform-manage-fields.md).

 ### Custom fields ###
 You can create custom fields in either a standard entity or a custom entity.
 You must specify the name, the display name, and the data type of each custom field.
 PowerApps supports these data types: